Is 768 a good credit score?

 Can I get an auto loan with a 768 credit score?

 Most auto lenders will lend to someone with a 768 score.
-You should qualify for the best interest rates they have to offer.
+With Very Good credit scores, you should qualify for the best interest rates they have to offer.
+However, lenders also look at other factors, so there’s no guarantee that you’ll be approved for a loan.

 How to Improve a 768 Credit Score